For The Record

 24. In discussing the Third Force, Jacomet expresses the same fear of the organization that we have already witnessed.

 “Jacomet, now nervous, is pressed to expand a little.
 ‘There is a group of people here in London, he says.
 ‘One could call them the friends of South Africa.
 They have it in mind to see a strong white South Africa again.
 There are American connections too.
-[Italics are Mr. Emory’s.]
+[Emphasis added.]
 They need funds, and it is possible that the drug business has helped them.
 You know, it would really be very foolish of me to talk more about this.
 They are serious people.’
 Jacomet searches for the popular expression, and, remarkably, finds the same aphorism used by Gert about the same people.
 ‘They don’t take prisoners,’ he says finally.”

 (Ibid.; p.
 278.)